gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 If you need a new color, on top of those that already exist, you can add it to the palette in an open space (for example info.light is unused currently).
 You should also name every color with a variable name in theme.ts to enhance readability.

-Some components can reference the palette colors without the use of CSS.
-For example, MUI buttons have a `color` prop.
-A button with the prop `color='primary'` will have a GordonBlue background and White text color based on the main and contrast text colors defined in the primary colors.
-In the case of buttons, it is recommended to use the color prop instead of external CSS unless further customization is needed.

 ### Project Contributors